- Print

 to open the setup flow for new sensors.
 Generally speaking, Sensors are executables that install on hosts and connect them to the LimaCharlie cloud to send telemetry, receive commands, and other capabilities.

-For a full overview of types of sensors, their capabilities, and other telemetry, check out Telemetry.
+For a full overview of types of sensors and their capabilities, check out Sensors.

-The setup flow should make this process straighforward.
+The setup flow should make this process straightforward.
 For example's sake, let's say we're installing a sensor on a Windows 10 (64 bit) machine we have in front of us.

 Choose the Windows sensor type